 The first person – the owner of some property such as a house, car, bank accounts, etc. - is the one who sets up the trust.
 This person is called the settlor (because they “settle” the trust or set it up).
 The settlor transfers this property to a trusted person – called, sensibly enough, the trustee.

 The trustee agrees to use the property he/she/it holds for use of a third party – called the beneficiary.
-The trustee is not allowed to use the property (the “trust assets”) for anyone other than the trustee.
+The trustee is not allowed to use the property (the “trust assets”) for anyone other than the beneficiary.

-Now here comes the important part: even if the settlor were to get sick or die, the trustee can continue on using the trust assets for the benefit of the beneficiary.
+Even if the settlor were to get sick or die, the trustee can continue on using the trust assets for the benefit of the beneficiary.
 What’s more, if the trustee were to get sick or die, then the trust (usually) names a back-up trustee (called a “successor trustee”).

 Trusts in Estate Planning

 Trusts are very old, having come to us in the present form from all the way back in the time of Henry VIII in England.
 So how do trusts benefit us today, particularly in estate planning?
 Well, they help in much the same way that they did in Medieval England.
 Trusts are a very effective and reliable way to pass your land (and most every other asset) along to your family.